bedrocksystems/BRiCk/doc/sphinx/pointers.rst

 differently.

-For instance, in the following snippet `px1` and `py` are always different pointers, even when they have the same address.
+For instance, in the following snippet `px1` and `py` are always different pointers, even when they often have the same address.
 In particular, since `px1` is created from a pointer to `x`, it cannot be used to read or write to `y`; this is similar to the restriction we show in :ref:`undefined_behavior`.